 Wright wrote a non-fiction book in 1968 about U.F.O.’s.
 The book was called The Intelligent Man’s Guide to Flying Saucers and it’s now available in ebook format.
 His first novel, Strange Seed, was published by Playboy Press in 1978 and nominated that year for the World Fantasy Award.
 It was followed in 1981 and 1982 by The Woman Next Door and The Playground.
 He also wrote two monster novels, The Changing and The Devouring, under the pen name F. W Armstrong in the mid-1980s.
 His novel Cold House was nominated for a Bram Stoker Award in 2004.
 Wright was diagnosed in 2012 with Parkinson’s Disease and spent several years in a nursing home in Corning, New York tended by wife before he passed away in the early morning hours of Halloween in 2015.

 To browse the list of his titles currently available in print and eBook editions, click here.

 The featured image for this post is from cover art by Jill Bauman.
-These cover scans are from the library of author Christopher Fulbright.
+These cover scans are from the library of Christopher Fulbright.